amitkumar70512/BDA_LAB/README.md

 🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥

-4. Execution of HDFS Commands for interaction with Hadoop Environment.
+## Lab 4.
+Execution of HDFS Commands for interaction
+with Hadoop Environment.
 (Minimum 10 commands to be executed)

 🔥
 🔥🔥🔥🔥🔥🔥🔥🔥🔥

-5. From the following link extract the weather data
+## Lab  5.
+From the following link extract the weather
+data

 https://github.com/tomwhite/hadoop-book/tree/master/input/ncdc/all